Alexander Bublik: 2025: Major quarterfinal, World No. 1 win, four titles, top 15

 At the 2025 French Open Bublik reached the quarterfinals in singles, defeating ninth seed Alex de Minaur and fifth seed Jack Draper en route, becoming the first man from Kazakhstan to reach a Grand Slam tournament singles quarterfinal, where he lost to Jannik Sinner in straight sets.

 In June, Bublik won his second 2025 Halle Open title.
 He reached the quarterfinals after upsetting defending champion world No. 1 Jannik Sinner in three sets, for the biggest win in his career.
-He then defeated Tomáš Macháč, Karen Khachanov and Daniil Medvedev to win the title and return to the top 30 as a result.
+He then defeated Tomáš Macháč, Karen Khachanov and Daniil Medvedev to win the title.
+As a result he returned to the top 30 on 23 June 2025.

 Seeded 28th at the 2025 Wimbledon Championships, Bublik lost in the first round to Jaume Munar in five sets.

 In July, Bublik won two back-to-back titles, first at the Swiss Open Gstaad and the following week at the Generali Open Kitzbühel.

 In September, Bublik reached the fourth round of the US Open, where he lost to Jannik Sinner in straight sets.

-Bublik won his fourth title of the season at the 2025 Hangzhou Open and reached a career-high ranking of world No. 16 on 22 September 2025.
-He also joined world No. 1 Carlos Alcaraz (7 titles) as the only men with four or more trophies in 2025.
+Bublik won his fourth title of the season at the 2025 Hangzhou Open.
+He joined world No. 1 Carlos Alcaraz (7 titles) as the only men with four or more trophies in 2025.
+As a result, he reached a career-high ranking of world No. 16 on 22 September 2025.

 Bublik finished his best season as first alternate at the 2025 ATP Finals and at his best career singles ranking of world No. 11 on 10 November 2025.

+2026: Ninth title, 200th win, Top 10 debut

+Bublik started off his season at the Hong Kong Open, where he reached the final and defeated top seed Lorenzo Musetti in straight sets to win the title and enter the Top 10 as a result on 11 January 2026.
+It was his ninth ATP Tour title.
+Bublik became the first man representing Kazakhstan to be ranked inside the Top 10 in ATP rankings history.

+At the Australian Open, he recorded wins over Jenson Brooksby, Márton Fucsovics and Tomás Martín Etcheverry to reach the fourth round at this major for the first time, at which point he lost to sixth seed Alex de Minaur.

+Seeded third at the Rotterdam Open in February, Bublik defeated Hubert Hurkacz and Jan-Lennard Struff, before overcoming Jaume Munar to register his 200th ATP Tour match win and move into the quarterfinals, where he lost to second seed Félix Auger-Aliassime.

+In April at the Monte-Carlo Masters, a bye as eighth seed followed by wins over wildcard entrant Gaël Monfils and 11th seed Jiří Lehečka saw him advance to the quarterfinals, at which stage his run was ended by world No. 1 Carlos Alcaraz.